 2. Millennials and Gen Z are more interested in flexibility and balance.

 Many millennials prioritize flexibility and a good work-life balance.
 According to a study by Wrike, 44% of millennials were more likely to somewhat or strongly agree that they could do their jobs just as effectively from as they could from the workplace.

 3. The gig economy makes more financial sense for companies for almost all short-term projects.

 Contract workers can help firms save money compared to the costly benefits a company pays to traditional full-time employees.
 When a project is complete, companies can spare the cash they would have otherwise spent by retaining a full-time employee.

 4. The modern gig economy is built to enable equality and access on a global level.

-For most of history, exchanging wealth for services from a country on one side of the world to a country on another side of the world was nearly impossible.
 Global internet access and gig economy platforms have turned the once impossible into a reality.
-Think about the following: developers, coders, and authors in countries like Indonesia or Philippines now have the ability to tap into western developer salaries, nearly five to 10 times their local salaries, through the gig economy.
+Think about this: Developers, coders and authors in countries like Indonesia and the Phillippines now have the ability to tap into Western developer salaries, nearly five to 10 times their local salaries, through the gig economy.

-These same businesses can quickly upsize their company and downsize their company to effectively use capital without the baggage of broken feelings, disgruntled employees and equity allocation.
-These gig economy players are not just disrupting economies and communities; they are disrupting history.
+These same businesses can quickly upsize and downsize their company to effectively use capital without the baggage of broken feelings, disgruntled employees and equity allocation.
+These gig economy players are not just disrupting economies and communities, they are disrupting history.